 Fish Oil vs Vegetarian Sources:

-Flax oil, chia seeds, hemp seeds, pumpkin seeds, walnuts and green leafy veggies provide small chain ALA omega-3s.
+Flax oil, chia seeds, hemp seeds, pumpkin seeds, walnuts and green leafy veggies provide small chain ALA omega-3 fatty acids.
 These are all good components to a healthy diet but most individuals will struggle with converting the ALA into EPA and DHA (4).

 Blue-green algae sources provide small amounts of DHA which is much more preferable.
-For strict vegans the algae is definitely the best source of omega 3s.
-Fish oil provides significantly more of the powerful long-chain EPA and DHA in a highly bioavailable form and is therefore the best source of these critical fatty acids.
+For strict vegans the algae is definitely the best source of omega 3 fatty acids.
+Fish oil provides significantly more of the powerful long-chain EPA and DHA in a highly bioavailable form and is therefore the best source of these critical omega 3 fatty acids.